foretspaisibles/bsdowl/README.md

         set makeflags = ()
     endif

-    set -f makeflags = ( $makeflags "-I${HOME}/share/mk" )
+    set makeflags = ( $makeflags "-I ${HOME}/share/mk" )
     setenv MAKEFLAGS   "$makeflags"
     unset makeflags

 to your `~/.cshrc` or `~/.tcshrc`, depending on your configuration.
-These two suggestions will work in typical cases but a special configuration will require arrangements.
+These two suggestions will work in typical cases but some special configuration will require arrangements.